 Funeral directors, Ballarat

-The funeral directors at F.W.
-Barnes and Son understand that the death of a loved one and the process of organising a funeral for the deceased can be a confronting, confusing and trying time.
+The Funeral Directors at F.W.
+Barnes & Son understand that the death of a loved one and the process of organising a funeral for the deceased can be a confronting, confusing and trying time.
 To help you understand the various processes that take place following a death, F.W.
-Barnes and Son have provided information which will help you through the first 24 hours after a death, the process of arranging funerals in Ballarat and funeral services.
+Barnes & Son have provided information which will help you through the first 24 hours.

-If death is confirmed then the deceased’s doctor should be called to complete a death certificate.
-If a doctor is not available, a hospital can be called and hospital staff will explain the best course of action for the completion of a death certificate.
+If death is confirmed, then the deceased’s doctor should be called to complete a Medical Certificate of Cause of Death (MCCD).
+If a doctor is not available, a hospital can be called and hospital staff will explain the best course of action for the completion of the certificate.

-It is important to understand that our Ballarat funeral directors cannot complete funeral arrangements until the issuing of a death certificate.
+It is important to understand that our Funeral Directors cannot complete funeral arrangements until the issuing of a MCCD.

-In the event of a person dying in hospital, the hospital will complete many of the processes for the issuing of the death certificate.
-Once the death certificate formalities are complete, family members should contact F.W.
-Barnes and Son and we will start the funeral arrangements.
+In the event of a person dying in hospital, the hospital will complete many of the processes for the issuing of the MCCD.
+Once the formalities are complete, family members can contact F.W.
+Barnes & Son and we will start the funeral arrangements, including the transfer of your loved one into our care.

 Should the deceased have died in a private hospital or in an aged care centre where there is no mortuary, officials from the hospital or aged care centre might contact F.W.
-Barnes and Son and organise for the transfer to our facilities, or you might have to nominate your Ballarat funeral directors.
+Barnes & Son to organise for the transfer to our facilities.

-Official registration of a death cannot take place without a death certificate.
-The death certificate must bear the signature of the doctor who has pronounced the death and, once signed, the certificate must be lodged with the Registrar of Births, Deaths and Marriages in the state or territory where the person died.
+Official registration of a death cannot take place without a Medical Certificate of Cause of Death (MCCD).
+The MCCD must bear the signature of the doctor who has pronounced the death and, once signed, the MCCD must be lodged with the Registry of Births, Deaths and Marriages in the state or territory where the person died.
 The staff at F.W.
-Barnes and Son Funeral Directors can register the death for you and organise for you to receive a certified copy of the death certificate.
-A certified copy of the death certificate legally proves a person has died and will help when negotiating with organisations such as the deceased person’s banks, solicitors and other authorities.
-A death certificate usually takes up to three weeks but should an autopsy or inquest by the corner be required, the certificate can take months to complete.
+Barnes & Son Funeral Directors can register the death for you and organise for you to receive a certified copy of the official Death Certificate.
+A certified copy of the Death Certificate legally proves a person has died and will help when negotiating with organisations such as the deceased person’s banks, solicitors and other authorities.
+The official Death Certificate can take three to six weeks to process.
+However, should an autopsy or inquest by the Corner be required, the certificate can take months to complete.

-If a doctor cannot determine why a person has died, the cause of death will require investigation by the coroner.
-The coroner implement a variety of processes, including an autopsy if necessary, to ascertain the cause of death.
-As part of our duties as funeral directors in Ballarat, the staff at F.W Barnes and Son can act as your liaison with the coroner.
+If a doctor cannot determine why a person has died, the cause of death will require investigation by the Coroner.
+The Coroner implements a variety of processes, including an autopsy if necessary, to ascertain the cause of death.
+As part of our duties as Funeral Directors, the staff at F.W Barnes & Son will act as your liaison with the Coroner.

 • The deceased person has not had a doctor’s appointment during the past three months